 Breast Cancer Screening Exams

-Women at increased risk have a higher chance of getting breast cancer than women at average risk.
-Women at increased risk include those who have a:
+Women at increased risk have a higher chance of getting breast cancer.

 - History of radiation treatment to the chest

-- Genetic mutations, including an abnormality in the BRCA 1 or BRCA 2 genes, Li-Fraumeni Syndrome, CDH1, Cowden's Syndrome or Bannayan-Riley-Ruvalcaba Syndrome
+- Genetic mutation, including an abnormality in the BRCA 1 or BRCA 2 genes, Li-Fraumeni Syndrome, CDH1, Cowden's Syndrome or Bannayan-Riley-Ruvalcaba Syndrome

 - A life-time risk of breast cancer 20% or greater, as defined by models dependent on family history.
-Women with a strong family history of breast cancer should consider speaking with a genetic counselor to learn more about these models and have their risk determined.
+Women with a strong family history of breast cancer should consider speaking with a genetic counselor.

 Use our flowchart to determine cancer screening recommendations for patients.